gnolang/gno/examples/gno.land/r/x/nir1218_evaluation_proposal/EVALUATION.md

 ### General Ideas

-Contributors DAO will designate members of a committee, in the beginning, the evaluation committee members will be the core development team members or any other trusted entity.
+Contributors DAO will designate members of a committee.
+In the beginning, the evaluation committee members will be the core development team members or any other trusted entity.
 A committee will be given the mandate to evaluate a certain set of contributions.
 For example, the first committee will evaluate code contributions inside Gno central repository.
 A contribution will be associated with a pull request managed in Git.